pateln40/CW1_2020/Learning Journal.md

 **03/10/2020**

 I attemped to make AI for my game, this involved using the **NevMeshAgent** and **Baking** function .
 This allows the AI to move around the map that is walkable, and the walls that isn't walkable, since my game is in a maze the AI needs to move around the map without it bumping into the walls, I also made the AI to move at certain points as well so that it can move in a certain area rather than the whole map, since I plan to make more than one AI in my scene.
+I did have some issues with the waypoints, the AI wouldn't face in the right direction, but I just redid the waypoints and it worked.